hashicorp/consul/website/source/intro/getting-started/install.html.markdown

 ---
 layout: "intro"
-page_title: "Installing Serf"
+page_title: "Installing Consul"
 sidebar_current: "gettingstarted-install"
 ---

-# Install Serf
+# Install Consul

-Serf must first be installed on every node that will be a member of a Serf cluster.
-To make installation easy, Serf is distributed as a [binary package](/downloads.html) for all supported platforms and architectures.
-This page will not cover how to compile Serf from source.
+Consul must first be installed on every node that will be a member of a Consul cluster.
+To make installation easy, Consul is distributed as a [binary package](/downloads.html) for all supported platforms and architectures.
+This page will not cover how to compile Consul from source.

-## Installing Serf
+## Installing Consul

-To install Serf, find the [appropriate package](/downloads.html) for your system and download it.
-Serf is packaged as a "zip" archive.
+To install Consul, find the [appropriate package](/downloads.html) for your system and download it.
+Consul is packaged as a "zip" archive.

-After downloading Serf, unzip the package.
-Copy the `serf` binary to somewhere on the PATH so that it can be executed.
+After downloading Consul, unzip the package.
+Copy the `consul` binary to somewhere on the PATH so that it can be executed.
 On Unix systems, `~/bin` and `/usr/local/bin` are common installation directories, depending on if you want to restrict the install to a single user or